shuttle-hq/synth/docs/docs/content/string.md

 If the output of its inner generator is less than or equal to the length, it is left untouched.

 `truncated` has 2 fields,
 - `length`: The number of characters to truncate to.
+This can be any Synth generator that yields a non-negative Number.
 - `content`: The content to be truncated.
 This can be any Synth generator that yields a String.

 #### Example